isha5258/Connect-4/README.md

 ---

 ## Motivation
-Growing up in a small remote town, board games and cards were a staple activity for family night.
+Growing up in a small remote town, board games and card games were a staple activity for family night.
 One of the few games we owned was Connect 4, and while I was not great at winning against my family members, this game instilled life long memories.
 Now that I am an uncle to a handful of neices and nephew, I thought that I could help instill fun memories through this app.
 <br>
 <br>